The Classification of Optical Galaxy Morphology Using Unsupervised Learning Techniques: Abstract

 \section{Abstract}

-The advent of large scale, data intensive astronomical surveys has caused the viability of human-based galaxy morphology classification methods to come into question.
-Put simply, too much astronomical data is being produced for scientists to visually label.
-Attempts have been made to crowd-source this work by recruiting volunteers from the general public.
-However, even these efforts will soon fail to keep up with data produced by modern surveys.
-Unsupervised learning techniques do not require existing labels to classify data and could pave the way to unplanned discoveries.
-Therefore, this paper aims to implement unsupervised learning algorithms to classify the Galaxy Zoo DECaLS dataset without human supervision.
-First, a convolutional autoencoder was implemented as a feature extractor.
-The extracted features were then clustered via k-means, fuzzy c-means and agglomerative clustering to provide classifications.
-The results were compared to the volunteer classifications of the Galaxy Zoo DECaLS dataset.
-Agglomerative clustering generally produced the best results, however, the performance gain over k-means clustering was not significant.
-With the appropriate optimizations, this approach could be used to provide classifications for the better performing Galaxy Zoo DECaLS decision tree questions.
-Ultimately, this unsupervised learning approach provided valuable insights and results that were useful to scientists.
+In recent years, large scale data intensive astronomical surveys have resulted in more detailed images being produced than scientists can manually classify.
+Even attempts to crowd-source this work will soon be outpaced by the large amount of data generated by modern surveys.
+This has brought into question the viability of human-based methods for classifying galaxy morphology.
+While supervised learning methods require datasets with existing labels, unsupervised learning techniques do not.
+Therefore, this paper implements unsupervised learning techniques to classify the Galaxy Zoo DECaLS dataset.
+A convolutional autoencoder feature extractor was trained and implemented.
+The resulting features were then clustered via k-means, fuzzy c-means and agglomerative clustering.
+These clusters were compared against the true volunteer classifications provided by the Galaxy Zoo DECaLS project.
+The best results, in general, were produced by the agglomerate clustering method.
+However, the increase in performance compared to k-means clustering was not significant considering the increase in clustering time.
+After undergoing the appropriate clustering algorithm optimizations, this approach could prove useful for classifying the better performing questions and could serve as the basis for a novel approach to generating more "human-like" galaxy morphology classifications from unsupervised techniques.